guiglass/AnimationPrepStudio-ArduGlove/README.md

 ![Ardugloves](https://i.imgur.com/vwMuW43.png)

-Contains the files for assembling and programming a (super low latency) "DIY" motion capture glove using an Arduino to read a SEN-08606 Flex Sensor 4.5" for each finger and a Vive tracker that is strapped to the 3D printed hand strap.
+Contains the files for assembling and programming a (super low latency) "DIY" motion capture glove using an Arduino and 5x SEN-08606 Flex Sensor 4.5" for each finger and a Vive tracker that is strapped to the 3D printed hand strap.

 The laser cutter files are included to make the flex sensor sleeves.